 There are a variety of grant and funding opportunities available to PA students:

-The NCAPA Endowment has grants available for one student from each PA program in North Carolina.
-The applicant must be a student member of NCAPA and entering or enrolled in their clinical year in the Fall of the current year.
+The NCAPA Endowment has Student Grants available for one student from each PA program in North Carolina.
+The applicant must be an NCAPA student member attending a NC PA program and entering or enrolled in their clinical year in the Fall of the current year.

-The NCAPA Endowment also offers funding in memory of Lanny Parker, PA-C, through the Lanny Parker Memorial Fund.
-The fund was originally established in 2004 to fund PA and PA student education on issues of coding and reimbursement.
-In 2014 the purpose of the fund was expanded to support leadership and advocacy opportunities for PAs and PA students.
+The NCAPA Endowment also offers funding through the Lanny Parker Memorial Fund.
+The fund supports leadership and advocacy opportunities for PAs and PA students.

 The Physician Assistant Foundation, the philanthropic arm of the AAPA, has a variety of scholarships available to students.
 Some specialty organizations affiliated with AAPA may also have funding available for students.